CJones770/tractography-pipeline-restore/Pipeline/README.txt

-bedpostx_gpu [FSL]      ~45 minutes/subject [Bayesian Estimation of Diffusion Parameters Obtained using Sampling Techniques, X stands for crossing fibre models] registration [FSL]      ~30-45 minutes/subject [Anatomical registration of diffusion data] xtract* [FSL]           ~1hour30minutes/subject [probabalistic tractography method that utilizes ~40 predefined regions of interest]
+bedpostx_gpu [FSL]      ~45 minutes/subject [Bayesian Estimation of Diffusion Parameters Obtained using Sampling Techniques, X stands for crossing fibre models] registration [FSL]      ~30-45 minutes/subject [Anatomical registration of diffusion data] xtract* [FSL]           ~2hour20minutes/subject [probabalistic tractography method that utilizes ~40 predefined regions of interest]
 *Runtime can be cut down by selecting specific tracts in a structs.txt file [not compatible with current dockerized version]

 Pipeline total runtime = ~
 Short pipeline total runtime = ~1 hour/subject

+Full pipeline omitting Xtract total runtime = ~2hrs30minutes/subject

 Runtime estimates were made while using an NVIDIA-1070-TI graphics card with 8GB of memory.
 Runtimes for eddy_cuda8.0,bedpostx_gpu, and xtract are affected by GPU memory availability.